Rabbit Hole Hay's Blog

 Read more about the Medgene Labs, the company who developed the vaccine for the prevention of RHDV2, along with a list of the 45 states, including Washington D.C., that are currently able to distribute the vaccine.

-You can also read through the House Rabbit Society's FAQ on the vaccine.
+You can also read through the summary that the House Rabbit Society has for the RHDV2 vaccine.

 It's important that you consult your veterinarian and discuss if using the vaccine is the right decision for your rabbit(s).